countable-web/ops-manual/peopleops/ONBOARDING_GUIDE.rst

 -  After you get a response, say it back to the mentor to demonstrate your understanding.
 -  Document what you learned.
-If it will apply to others, put it in a public space such as this manual
+If it will apply to others, put it in a public space such as this manual.